andiq123/M3uListEditor/readme.txt

 Linux use:
+1. Download the pre release winrar
+2. Unzip, and inside the folder
 1. Open a terminal
-2. chmod +x ListEditor
+2. chmod +x UI
-3. ./ListEditor
+3. ./UI
-5. example of use with arugments ./ListEditor -src [sourcePath Or Link] -dst [DestinationPath]
+5. example of use with arugments ./UI -src [sourcePath Or Link] -dst [DestinationPath]
-6. or you can just type ./ListEditor and press enter, follow instructions
+6. or you can just type ./UI and press enter, follow instructions